 I feel this hand is one of the best tourist attractions of Dongkola Temple.
 I saw many tourists asking whereabouts of that hand as soon as they enter the temple.

-So much Dongkola Goemba has an interesting story behind that hand, it also has other arguable stories of how a statue discovered by Tertoen Pema Lingpa out of Mebartsho came flying, how 108 Vajras reached there and how its Guru Statue spoke when people tried taking it to another place.
+So much Dongkola Goemba has an interesting story behind that hand, it also has other arguable stories of how a statue discovered by Tertoen Pema Lingpa out of Mebartsho came flying, how 108 Vajras reached there and how its Guru Statue spoke when people tried taking it away to another place.

 History of Dongkola Lhakhang